Efficient Cross-Validation for Sparse Linear Regression: Optimizing the Cross-Validation Loss

 \subsection{Parametric Optimization of $k$-fold Error With Respect to $\gamma$}

-In this section, we propose a technique for approximately minimizing the $k$-fold error with respect to the regularization hyperparameter $\gamma$.
+In this section, we propose a technique for approximately minimizing the $k$-fold error with respect to the regularization hyperparameter $\gamma$. {Note that this corresponds to performing half an iteration of the alternating minimization scheme described at the start of the section, namely approximately minimizing $h$ with respect to $\gamma$ with $\tau$ fixed.}

 We begin with two observations from the literature.
 First, as observed by \cite{stephenson2021can}, the LOOCV error $h(\gamma,\tau)$ is often quasi-convex with respect to $\gamma$ when $\tau=p$.
-Second, \cite{bertsimas2021unified, bertsimas2022scalable} reports that, for sparsity-constrained problems, the optimal support does not often change as we vary $\gamma$.
-Combining these observations suggests that, after optimizing $\tau$ with $\gamma$ fixed, a good strategy for minimizing $g$ with respect to $\gamma$ is to fix the optimal support $\bm{z}^{(\mathcal{N}_j)}$ with respect to each fold $i$ and invoke a root-finding method to find a $\gamma$ which locally minimizes $g$.
+Second, \cite{bertsimas2021unified} {and} \cite{bertsimas2022scalable} report that, for sparsity-constrained problems, the optimal support {often} does not change as we vary $\gamma$.
+Combining these observations suggests that, after optimizing $\tau$ with $\gamma$ fixed, a good strategy for minimizing {$h$} with respect to $\gamma$ is to fix the optimal support $\bm{z}^{(\mathcal{N}_j)}$ with respect to each fold $j$ and invoke a root-finding method to find a $\gamma$ {that} locally minimizes $h$.

 Accordingly, we now use the fact that $\gamma$ and $\bm{z}^{(\mathcal{N}_j)}$ fully determine $\bm{\beta}^{(\mathcal{N}_j)}$ to rewrite